 Latest advice about funerals

-In accordance with Jewish practice, the health of the living is most important.
+We continue to maintain that in accordance with Jewish Practice, the health of the living is of primary importance.

-There will be no Tahara (but the normal Tahara prayers will be said).
+Whilst there can be no Tahara at present due to potential infection, the normal Tahara prayers will be said.

-Currently no stone setting services are able to take place.
+No stone settings are able to take place.

 In the event that no clergy are available

 Senior Rabbi Laura Janner-Klausner has made videos with a short introduction to how to lead a funeral service or how to lead shiva prayers in the event that there is no clergy are available at this time.
 [Update 26th March: clearly, the advice in these how-to videos is out of date, however the advice within them may be useful for those running services remotely]

 As part of our Advanced Service Leaders course, Rabbi Laura Janner-Klausner delivered a session on leading funerals and Shivah prayers.
 A recording of the session can be watched here.